section-engineering-education/engineering-education/articles/how-to-create-an-api-using-laravel/index.md

 ### Conclusion

 The `Laravel` framework has made it easy to create powerful and secure APIs quickly.
 Using the resource command simplifies the routing process.
-All known routes are added to the application automatically.
+All known routes are automatically added to the application.
 The framework also provides dependencies for exception and Error handling.
 Any bug can be traced and resolved.cc

 ### References
 [Laravel](https://laravel.com/docs/8.x)